Carlosrincong/GCP-Cloud-Engineer/CE/README.md

 If you want to assign a static IP address to an instance, the instance must be in the same region as the static IP.
-It is best practice to run the Cloud Logging agent on all your VM instances. you cannot create a VM instance without a VPC network Preemptible VMs to improve performance
+It is best practice to run the Cloud Logging agent on all your VM instances. you cannot create a VM instance without a VPC network Preemptible VMs to reduce cost

 # Firewall rules
 Firewall rules allow you to control which packets are allowed to travel to which destinations